Tank cascade system: Ecological and sociological dimensions

 Benefits of the tank cascade system include creating cooler microclimates that serve as wildlife habitats, encouraging biodiversity through the establishment of many ecological niches and ecotones, and establishing conditions for a "unique decentralized social system in Sri Lanka where farmers have held the highest social rank."

-The wewas and connecting channels are used as water sources and habitat by both domestic livestock and indigenous wildlife, including Sri Lankan elephants.
+The tanks and connecting channels are used as water sources and habitat by both domestic livestock and indigenous wildlife, including Sri Lankan elephants.

 A biodiversity survey of just one tank cascade system in the Malwathu Oya river watershed found that it supported approximately 400 plant and animal species.

 The local tank cascade systems persisted and stabilised local communities even when changing regimes on the national level led to the decline of the "large-scale centrally managed" tank cascade systems.

 Farmers who were interviewed about their relationship with the tank cascade system referenced the Theravada Buddhist principle of Pratītyasamutpāda, suggesting that the "concept of a plurality of causes directly underpins the interconnected eco-systems approach that farmers of the tank cascade system apply to water."

-Active restoration of an ellangava-wewa system to historic standards can be observed at Alisthana at the 112-kilometre post on A9 road.
+Active restoration of a tank cascade system to historic standards can be observed at Alisthana at the 112-kilometre post on A9 road.